How to Calm Your Spirit Even When Life Is Chaotic

 In Chinese medicine, spirit (“Shen”) is one of the three treasures (along with Jing and Qi).
 Regardless of whether or not you consider yourself a spiritual person, ancient Chinese medicine believes that everybody has a spirit.

 The health of your “Shen” rules your consciousness, creativity and emotions.

 Negative emotions such as anger, anxiety, nervousness and the like can lead to hyperactive Liver Yang.
 In other words, the Liver has way too much fire.
 This makes sense considering that the Liver in Chinese medicine theory is responsible for the smooth flow of emotions as well as Qi and blood.
 Excess stress causes deficiency of Blood in the Heart.

 What’s the danger of Blood deficiency in the Heart?
 Your Shen spirit becomes malnourished.
-And here’s an interesting crossover between ancient Chinese medicine philosophy and western physiology: anxiety can cause irregular heartbeat and palpitations.
-Your Shen spirit is housed in the Heart.
+And here’s an interesting crossover between ancient Chinese medicine philosophy and western physiology: Anxiety can cause irregular heartbeat and palpitations, and your Shen is housed in the Heart.

 Without doubt, meditation, Tai Chi, Qi Gong and other forms of mindfulness are essential for managing stress.
 But for some people, it’s hard to make time for anything but work, running errands, cooking, cleaning, taking care of kids, and other quotidien affairs.
 Moreover, some people have absolutely no interest in learning how to meditate or practice healing arts.

 Regardless if you’re a seasoned meditator or not, there’s one easy thing you can do to calm your spirit.

 Our formula contains 10 herbs that helps relax the Heart and calms your Shen.
 In TCM theory, this formula helps to “anchor Liver Yang,” which means it clears away excess heat.